DaveMielke/NBP/b2g/doc/UserInterface/Reference/actions.rst

 .. |BrailleCodeNext| replace:: Select the next literary braille code.
 .. |BrailleCodePrevious| replace:: Select the previous literary braille code.
 .. |BrailleDisplay| replace:: Switch to `the remote braille display`_.
-.. |BrailleOff| replace:: Turn the braille display off.
+.. |BrailleOff| replace:: Turn off the braille display.
-.. |BrailleOn| replace:: Turn the braille display on.
+.. |BrailleOn| replace:: Turn on the braille display.
 .. |Calculator| replace:: Go to the Calculator app.
 .. |Calendar| replace:: Go to the Calendar app.
 .. |ClearAndroidLog| replace:: Clear the Android log.
 .. |Click| replace:: Tap (click) the current screen element.
 .. |Clock| replace:: Go to the B2G digital clock.
+.. |ComputerBraille| replace:: Switch to `typing in computer braille`_ (eight dots).
 .. |CopyToClipboard| replace:: Copy the selected (or all) text to the clipboard.
 .. |CursorDown| replace:: `The Cursor Down key`_ (on a keyboard).
 .. |CursorKey| replace:: Bring the cursor to a specific character or click the current screen element.